nrfconnect/sdk-nrf/doc/nrf/protocols/matter/end_product/test_event_triggers.rst

     - No additional value supported.
   * - Smoke CO alarm - end of service alarm
     - Only for :ref:`Matter Smoke CO Alarm <matter_smoke_co_alarm_sample>`
-    - Trigger a end of service alarm
+    - Trigger an end of service alarm
     - ``0x005c00000000009a``
     - No additional value supported.
   * - Smoke CO alarm - end of service alarm clean